grossamos/oxos/README.md

 make
 ```

-Launch OXos by running
+Launch oxos by running
 ```bash
 make gpio # in a seperate shell (or append "&") make qemu
 ```

-Debug OXos in gdb
+Debug oxos in gdb
 ```bash
 make gpio # in a seperate shell (or append "&") make qemu-debug